Old-Fashioned Beef Stew | Instant Pot Recipe

 As an Amazon affiliate, and affiliate with other businesses, I earn from qualifying purchases.

-This easy-to-make Pressure Cooker Beef Stew is the perfect cold-weather comfort food.
-You can have this hearty stew on the table in under an hour from start to finish, but it’ll taste like you let it simmer all day.
+This easy-to-make Instant Pot Beef Stew is the perfect cold-weather comfort food.
+On the table in under an hour from start to finish but tastes like you let it simmer all day.

-This Pressure Cooker Beef Stew is a classic, old-fashioned recipe, based on a stovetop version my mom cooked for me growing up.
+This easy homemade stew is a classic, old-fashioned recipe, based on a stovetop version my mom cooked for me growing up.

-I took my mom’s original recipe and simplified it a little.
-I prefer to use small new potatoes to skip the peeling and dicing, and I cut my carrots and celery into larger pieces.
+I converted Mom’s original recipe, using small new potatoes to skip the peeling and dicing, and I cut my carrots and celery into larger pieces.

 How to Make a Flavorful Beef Stew in the Pressure Cooker